Tech-at-DU/d3-tutorial/22-Custom-Shapes/readme.md

 This still might not be what you are expecting.

 Look at the origin of the svg path.
-Its hard to see it.
+It's hard to see it.
 If you look at the positions in the path data you'll see the numbers are all positive.
-This means the 0,0 orgin is somewhere in the upper left.
+This means the 0,0 origin is somewhere in the upper left.

 We can visualize this in Boxy SVG.